 With General tool, general 3D solids can be defined with a directrix and a generation line (builds up the surface of the solid).
 Both of them can be a closed contour line or an arbitrary line (it can be also closed), but one by one.
 The only rule is that they must touch each other.
 Five tools can be used for defining the contour geometry and other five ones for defining the line geometry.
-The function of the contour line or the arbitrary line can be set with the Directrix is contour line (and the generation line is the arbitrary line) or the Directrix is line (and the generation line is the contour line) tools.
-The final shape of the solid depends on the Perpendicular and Constant options that define how (in what angle) the generation line will be transformed around the directrix:
+The function of the contour line or the arbitrary line (and the generation line is the arbitrary line) or the Directrix is contour line (and the generation line is the solid depends on the Perpendicular and Constant options that define how (in what angle) the generation line will be transformed around the directrix: